zepedropaixao/zepedropaixao.github.io/projects/meta_prg/index.md

 ## From Hardcode to Configuration Based

+After we had this technology up and running for the first reports, we started having many teams adding their own reports onto it.

+Originally each report had to add their own entry to the list of reports manually for this to work.
+After a while we "entified" the whole configuration ("entified" is a term we used internally to represent creating entities, or modelling them as objects that would store the configurations needed, instead of coding them in a hardcoded list).
+Once the whole configuration was modeled and we migrated the existing reports into it, we were able to provide much better insights and controls to each report type.

 ## Management Tool

 ## Time spent to deliver a new report and follow ups